 If you want to walk or bike, have a look at the maps on this NH Department of Transportation web page to find out where the trails and other infrastructure are located.

 If you want to take the bus, NHDOT has a map that shows you all the intercity bus routes and the local transit providers.
-If you’re traveling beyond the NH border, MassDOT published the New England Regional Transportation Map in February of 2015, the first of its kind in the U.S. You can get a copy at tourist information centers throughout New England or by sending a request to firstname.lastname@example.org or by emailing Fred Butler at NHDOT.
-An online version is promised by MassDOT in the near future.
+If you’re traveling beyond the NH border, MassDOT published the New England Regional Transportation Map in February of 2015.
+You can get a copy at tourist information centers throughout New England or by sending a request to firstname.lastname@example.org or by emailing Fred Butler at NHDOT.
+An online version is promised by MassDOT at some point in the future.

 If you prefer to travel by rail, you can take the Downeaster to Boston or Portland from Dover, Durham or Exeter.
 On the other side of the state, you can take the Vermonter from Claremont north to Burlington or south to New York and DC.